qzhang503/proteoQ/README.md

 For experiments that are proximate in the quantities of input materials, there might still be unprecedented events that could have caused dipping in the ranges of reporter-ion intensity for certain samples.
-With proper justication, we might consider excluding the outlier samples from further analysis.
+With proper justification, we might consider excluding the outlier samples from further analysis.
 The sample removal and PSM re-processing can be achieved by simply deleting the corresponding entries under the column `Sample_ID` in `expt_smry.xlsx`, followed by the re-execution of